Comment

 .

-<p>This sentence will be displayed on the web page.</p>
+<p>This sentence is shown on the webpage.</p>

-When to use comments?
+When should you use comments?

 Comments are mainly used in the following situations.